 Messiah College Grants are awarded to students based on need and academic ability.
 The amounts of these grants range between $500 and $12,000 each year.
 The results of the Free Application for Federal Student Aid (FAFSA) are required in order to determine eligibility for the Messiah College Grant.

 PHEAA grants are awarded to students who are Pennsylvania residents who demonstrate financial need and who attend at least half-time.
 Students must file the FAFSA.
 Grant eligibility is determined by PHEAA, not Messiah College.
 The amount of the PHEAA grant may range from $500 to $4,348 (for 2012-2013 year) and may be awarded for a maximum of eight semesters.

 Non-PA State Grant

 Most states use the FAFSA application to determine if a student is eligible for their state grant.
 Financial need must be demonstrated in most states.
 Residency requirements may vary as well as the dollar amounts.
-CT, DE, MA, ME, OH, RI, VT, WV, and the District of Columbia allow state grants to be used at Pennsylvania colleges.
+CT, DE, MA, MI, OH, RI, VT, and WV allow state grants to be used at Pennsylvania colleges.
 Application forms are available in all high school guidance offices.

 Summer Missions Grant

 The purpose of this grant is to provide financial support for students involved in summer missions activities.
 Application forms and more detailed information are available from The Agape Center.

 Messiah College is pleased to participate in the Federal Grant program, TEACH.
 Through the College Cost Reduction and Access Act of 2007, Congress created the Teacher Education Assistance for College and Higher Education (TEACH) Grant Program.
 Normally, this program provides grants of $4,000 per year.
 Due to the sequestration for 2013/2014, the grant amount will be $3760.
 This program is available to students who intend to teach in a “high need” field at a public or private elementary or secondary school that serves students from low-income families.